plukgristal/task/README.md

-Adding a .gitignore file to the project root
+Adding .gitignore file to the project root